ello/wtf/_posts/resources/2016-01-22-ello-button.md

 ellobutton: true
 ---

 Show some Ello love on your website.
-Just type in your username and use the code provided.
+Just type in your username (don't include the @!) and use the code provided.